lextoumbourou/ansible-linode/README.markdown

 ## Overview

-A simple way to manage devices host at Linode.
+A simple way to manage Linodes via Ansible.
 Supports creating, destroying, shutting down, rebooting and starting a Linode.

 ## Installation